 For your restaurant’s menu, you can actually use Elementor just fine.

 Or, you can always use a dedicated restaurant menu plugin.
-Two good ones are:
+Some good ones are:

 Accepting Reservations With Plugins